Persistence in Financial Connectedness and Systemic Risk: Introduction

-Our empirical results document substantial heterogeneities in the persistence of sectoral uncertainty networks that identify the nature of systemic risks emerging from the networks.
-Specifically, we document: i) surges in persistent network connections when long-lasting financial and economic events occur; and ii) statistically significant differences between transitory and persistent network connections across all sectors.
-Our network measures may serve as an online monitoring tool for sectoral uncertainty in markets of interest to macro-prudential supervisors and investors alike.
+Our empirical results document substantial heterogeneities in transient and persistent measures of connectedness that reveal the nature of systemic risks arising from networks.
+Specifically, we document: i) spikes in persistent network connectedness when long-lasting financial and economic events occur; and ii) statistically significant differences between transitory and persistent network connectedness across sectors.
+Our network measures can serve as an online monitoring tool for sectoral uncertainty in markets of interest to macroprudential supervisors and investors alike.